NYU-DiffusionMRI/RICE/README.md

 # RICE toolbox (Rotational Invariants of the Cumulant Expansion)
 This '[MATLAB toolbox](https://github.com/NYU-DiffusionMRI/RICE)' contains all necessary functions for parameter estimation of the O(b^2) cumulant expansion for arbitrary axially symmetric b-tensors[^note].
 Check [our recent paper](https://arxiv.org/pdf/2202.02399.pdf) for details on this implementation and [this book chaper](https://academic.oup.com/book/24921/chapter/188767614) for information on the cumulant expansion in general.
 Below we provide instructions on how to run the toolbox.
 See the [example_RICE.m](https://github.com/NYU-DiffusionMRI/RICE/blob/main/example_RICE.m) script that performs the parameter estimation in an [example dataset](https://cai2r.net/resources/standard-model-of-diffusion-in-white-matter-the-smi-toolbox/).

-The toolbox also allows the parameter estimation for minimal DKI and minimal RICE protocols[^note].
+The toolbox also allows the parameter estimation for minimal DKI and minimal RICE protocols proposed in [^note].

 <br>